kentlouisetonino/hw-blinking-LED/README.md

 <br />

-> - A blinking LED project using Uno R3, AVR LibC and C language.
+> - A blinking LED project using ATmega328P Microcontroller, <br />
+    AVR Libaries and C language.

+> - In here, I did not use the provided Arduino IDE and its <br />
+    `.ino` file or sketches.

 <br />
 <br />